marvin255/serviform/README.md

 Advanced usage
 --------------

 To create stepped form or insert one form to other form set new `form` element as an element of base form.
+You can insert any form to any other form with no nesting limit.

 ```php
 $form = \serviform\helpers\FactoryFields::init([